PennyLaneAI/pennylane-qiskit/doc/devices/basicaer.rst

     Currently, PennyLane does not support the ``'pulse_simulator'`` backend.

 The backends are used in the same manner as specified for the ``'qiskit.aer'`` device.
-The ``'qiskit.basicaer'`` device however does not support the simulation of noise models.
+The ``'qiskit.basicaer'`` device, however, does not support the simulation of noise models.